 Options are the subjects children will take for their GCSE exams.

 So, that's KS3.
-It's an important stage in education when children move up to secondary school and make choices which may affect their future education and their possible careers.
-But, now you know exactly what it entails you should be in a better position to help your child through this critical key stage.
+It's an important stage in education when children move up to secondary school and make choices that may affect their future education and career possibilities.
+With a clear understanding of what it entails, you can better guide your child through this crucial key stage.

-For an all-round look at Secondary School, have a read of our Secondary School Curriculum page.
+For an all-encompassing look at secondary school, read our Secondary School Curriculum page.